Management of Uncomplicated Crown Fractures in the Permanent Dentition

 Figure 4: The 1.1 was anesthetized, and a rubber dam was applied.

-Any biofilm and aprismatic enamel were removed from the tooth and the fragment with light hydro abrasion with 29-micron alumina at 2-3 bar pressure.
-The tooth and the fragment were etched with 37% phosphoric acid (Ultradent), and a fourth-generation dentin bonding agent (Kerr, OptiBond FL) was applied (the adhesive component was not light-cured.)
+Any biofilm and aprismatic enamel were removed from the tooth, and the fragment was fragmented with light hydro abrasion with 29-micron alumina at 2-3 bar pressure.
+The tooth and the fragment were etched with 37% phosphoric acid (Ultradent), and a fourth-generation dentin bonding agent (Kerr, OptiBond FL) was applied (the adhesive component was not light-cured).

 The fragment was luted to the tooth with heated chromatic enamel shade composite (GC G-aenial A2 shade).
 The heater used was a Calset Warmer from Addent.
 The excess composite was cleaned with an interproximal carver from American Eagle and smoothed with a number three brush and modeling resin (Brush & Sculpt from Cosmedent).

-Composite was heated because it gains lower viscosity to improve adaptation.
+The composite was heated because it gained lower viscosity to improve adaptation.
 Plus, heating increases the conversion of monomer to polymer, which improves the physical characteristics of the resin, such as flexural strength and wear resistance, according to research by Da Costa, Hilton, and Swift in 2011.

-The resin was polymerized, and the oxygen-inhibited layer was removed with polymerization under glycerine.
+The resin was polymerized, and the oxygen-inhibited layer was removed by polymerization under glycerine.

 Figure 5: The resin margin was polished with FlexiDiscs from Cosmedent and Astropol Polishing Points from Ivoclar.